 Nanotechnology graduates are specifically trained in response to the needs of industry in this rapidly expanding sector of the international science and engineering base.
 Our graduates are highly valued by prospective employers and go on to a wide range of careers across a range of industry sectors such as electronics, medicine and healthcare, pharmaceuticals, chemical engineering, food, packaging, cosmetics, fuel and energy and the environment.
 Our nanotechnology graduates have also been successful in securing places for PhD research study.

-A-level: AAB including Mathematics with AS-level Physics or Chemistry, or A-level Physics with AS-level Mathematics.
-General Studies excluded.
+A-level: AAA including Mathematics with AS-level Physics or Chemistry, or A-level Physics with AS-level Mathematics, excluding General Studies.

 IB: 35 points overall, with 18 points at higher level to include 5 points in higher level Mathematics and Physics.